No Bears, Didn’t Fall Once, And I Didn’t Go Crazy

 The trail soon crossed the Mattabesett, the first of four intersections with the Mother Trail.
 The trail was ponded in places and often bore signs of ATV use and misuse.
 Finally, after a short shared section with the Mattabesett, Bear Hill Loop came into its own.

-Altogether, not an exciting trail in the least and its somewhat surprising how boring it really is in such close proximity to the really cool stuff along the Mattabesett, no more than a quarter mile away at any point!
-It really goes to show how important trail blazers really are; finding the “good stuff” along the way out there, in the middle of the woods.
+Altogether, not a very exciting trail and its somewhat surprising how boring it really is in such close proximity to the really cool stuff along the Mattabesett, no more than a quarter mile away at any point!
+It really goes to show how important trail creators really are; finding the “good stuff” along the way out there, in the middle of the woods.

 Seven Falls Loop, 1.2 Miles